The best U.S based service yet

 RIGHT OFF the bat, it must be stated that TorGuard is in no way related or affiliated to the famed deep web browsing application TOR.

 TorGuard is, rather than a platform for surfing the innermost depths of the web, a service that is more suited to making torrenting as easy as possible.
 The ‘Tor’ in TorGuard stands for torrenting — the file-sharing platform that has become the preferred method of P2P sharing across the globe.

 Their office is situated in Florida, the United States, which makes us a bit concerned.

 … Will TorGuard still be a competitive product while being located in 5 eyes country?

 ☑ Very Good Features

 TorGuard VPN might have kicked-off as a predominantly torrent-friendly service but, over time, it has become a truly reputable VPN provider in its own right.

-TorGuard boasts over 3000 servers in 55 countries around the world — ensuring you are spoilt for options during your browsing sessions.
+At the time of this TorGuard VPN review, they boasts over 3000 servers in 55 countries around the world — ensuring you are spoilt for options during your browsing sessions.